 - Yes.
 There are far reaching benefits to your flight training.
 Aviation training is one of the most disciplined and integrated of flight-science skills.
 As someone who screens potential hires, my

-ears perk up when I learn a candidate has a Private Pilot License or further ratings.
-It tells me a lot about their character and devotion to technical excellence.
+ears perk up when I learn a candidate has a Private Pilot License, partial flight training or advanced ratings.
+It tells me a lot about their character and devotion to technical knowledge.

 12. How do I get started learning to fly?

 - Call us to start an informative conversation.
 Curtis Eads Flight School is open seven (7) days per week for your convenience.
 Call and schedule a Discovery Flight.
-You will step into to the most
+You will step into to one of

 13. Does CEFS do accelerated flight training?

 - No. In our experience accelerated training fails to deliver the compete range of flight experience one must have to be competent and safe.
-There are flight schools that do, and most assuredly
+There are flight schools that do offer accelerated

 training, and most assuredly please understand CEFS is not one of these.

 14. FAA Part 141 or 61 Flight School?

 - Almost all Flight Schools operate under Part 61 FAA regulations.
 This includes CEFS.
 A 14 CFR Part 61 organization allows flexibility to meet your specific learning style and schedule.
 Many

-of your questions can be answered on the AOPA website at http://www.aopa.org/learntofly/startfly/chooseschool.html.
+of your additional questions can be answered on the AOPA website at http://www.aopa.org/learntofly/startfly/chooseschool.html.